Kyler Murray Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- He's tacked on 116 rushing yards on 37 carries and three rushing touchdowns, averaging 19.3 yards per game.
+- He's also figured in the ground game, with 116 rushing yards (19.3 ypg) on 37 carries with three rushing touchdowns.

-- The Cardinals have called a pass in 50.9% of their plays from scrimmage this year while staying on the ground 49.1% of the time.
-This offensive attack ranks fourth in the NFL in points scored.
+- The Cardinals, who rank fourth in the NFL in points scored, have dropped back to pass 50.9% of the time while running the football 49.1% of the time.

-- Murray has thrown 37 passes in the red zone this season, 48.1% of his team's red zone plays.
+- Murray has attempted 37 of his 195 passes in the red zone, accounting for 48.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Texans.